 - Use keywords in your cover letter, providing the software an extra opportunity to find the relevant information.
 Review education cover letter writing tips before submitting yours.

-- Always make sure keywords in a school principal resume are not too bunched up and that they flow well, making for an interesting read.
-Remember, once your resume gets past the Applicant Tracking Systems, your goal is for a real person to read it and respond well to it.
-A good resume is easily readable for both humans and software.
+- Ensure keywords in a school principal’s resume are not too bunched up and flow well, making for an exciting read.
+Remember, once your resume passes the Applicant Tracking Systems, your goal is for a real person to read it and respond well.
+A good resume is easily readable by both humans and software.

-- Use keywords in the job responsibility section as well as in the profile summary.
+- Use keywords in the job responsibility section and the profile summary.

-- Be careful not to overuse keywords in a school principal resume; the software could tag your resume as spam.
+- Be careful not to overuse keywords in a school principal’s resume; the software could tag your resume as spam.

-- Research education and administration keywords and use those relevant to secure the job you desire.
+- Research education and administration keywords and use those relevant to secure your desired job.

 Never underestimate the power of incorporating keywords in a school principal resume or other job search documents.

-If you’d like to make sure that your administrator or teacher resume hits all the right keywords and helps you stand out from the crowd, we invite you to check out the resume writing services we offer.
-We’ll make sure that your academic resume stands out for all the right reasons to both hiring managers and applicant tracking software.
+If you’d like to ensure that your administrator or teacher resume hits all the right keywords and helps you stand out, we invite you to check out our resume writing services.
+We’ll ensure that your academic resume stands out for all the right reasons for hiring managers and applicant tracking software.